codekansas/gandlf/docs/layers/wrappers.md

 Applies a residual to any Keras layer or model, so long as it's inputs are the same dimension as its outputs.
 Useful for implementing residual architectures.

-The provided `layer` has the have the same input and output dimensions.
+The provided `layer` has to have the same input and output dimensions.
 Given an input `x`, the output is:

 ````python
 output = merge_mode(x, layer(x))